cortesi/ghrabber/README.md

 ### Installation

-Check out this code and install BeautifulSoup:
+Check out this code and install the dependencies:

     git clone git@github.com:cortesi/ghrabber.git
     cd ghrabber
-    pip install beautifulsoup
+    pip install beautifulsoup requests

 If pip is not installed, try to install it with `easy_install pip` first